2019–20 Nemzeti Bajnokság I/A (men's basketball)

 The 2019–20 Nemzeti Bajnokság I/A (National Championship I/A) was the 89th season of the Nemzeti Bajnokság I/A, the highest professional basketball league in Hungary.
 Falco Vulcano is the defending champion.

 On 17 March 2020, the competition was prematurely finished due to the coronavirus pandemic.
 No champion was named.

 Teams

-The following 14 clubs compete in the NB I/A during the 2019–20 season.
+The following 14 clubs competed in the NB I/A during the 2019–20 season.
 OSE Lions are promoted to this season as champions from the Hungarian 2018–19 NB I/B. TF Budapest was relegated.